mycarta/rainbowbot/README.md

 and the result of sorting H and L by H
 ![sort](https://github.com/mycarta/rainbowbot/blob/master/images4README/H_vs_L_sorted_by_H.PNG)

+The logic for the test, in Matlab, was:
+> test = (all(diff(L)<0)) | (all(diff(L)<0))

-Now I am implementing it in Python for this repository
+Now I am implementing the whole workflow in Python.
 I plan to test different ideas, or points in the workflow  in different notebooks, which I will upload as completed, which I will combine once I have all the different pieces done